SafetyCulture/McFly/README.md

     npm install mcfly-timezone

-### Default conversions
+### Conversions

 McFly, by default, utilises the 'backward' database, part of the larger IANA Timezone Database which is available under a Public Domain license.
-This will convert all deprecated timezone strings which have at any time formed a part of the IANA or Olsen Timezone Databases to their modern equivalent.
+This will convert all deprecated timezone strings which have at any time formed a part of the IANA or Olson Timezone Databases to their modern equivalent.

 Included 'Backward' Version: **2016f**

-#### Limitations

-* McFly only converts timezone strings known to conform to a given format which have a valid current equivalent.
-The IANA Timezone Database maintains a list of known historical, obsolete and obscure Timezones which are not covered by the database.
-Timezone representations which have never formed part of the IANA or Olsen databases are also unsupported.
+McFly is designed to ingest 'link' files provided by IANA as part of their Timezone Database which are used to alias one timezone string to another timezone string.
+You can provide other link files from the IANA data files using the custom configuration options below.

 ## Usage